pyeventsourcing/eventsourcing/docs/topics/process.rst

     from eventsourcing.application.system import SingleThreadedRunner

-    with SingleThreadedRunner(system, infrastructure_class=SQLAlchemyApplication):
+    with SingleThreadedRunner(system,
+                              infrastructure_class=SQLAlchemyApplication,
+                              setup_tables=True):

         # Do stuff here...
         pass

-For convenience, let's redefine ``system`` to use the infrastructure class by default.
+For convenience, let's redefine ``system`` to use an infrastructure class by default.
 It's still possible to pass an application infrastructure class to system runners, and override this default, but setting a default infrastructure class on the system object helps to keep these examples simple.
 For the same